Calimerostef/comap-homeassistant/README.md

 * 1 device for the main housing  with the following entities :
     * 1 sensor entity providing informations about the house
     * 1 sensor entity providing informations about the comap network bridge
-    * a select entity allowing to change the schedule for all zone at once
     * a select entity to choose active program
     * a switch do turn on/of the heating system at a home level
     * a switch to manage absence mode